Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

-There are no limits aside from those you place on yourself and no one has the power to say you are limited to a certain time.
+There are no limits aside from those you place on yourself.
+Remember, no one has the power to say you are limited to a certain time.

 It is up to you how badly you want to work for your goals.

-I have always trained and raced believing anything could happen on the perfect day, placing limits on yourself takes the joy away from what your doing.
+I have always trained and raced believing anything could happen on the perfect day.
+So, placing limits on yourself takes the joy away from what you’re doing.